Chilevisión: Programming

 The channel mainly airs talk shows, newscasts and talent shows.
 It ranks second in TV viewership in the country behind Mega.

 Currently its most popular programs of the channel are Contigo en la mañana, Chilevisión Noticias and the local versions of The Voice, La divina comida and Podemos hablar.

 Availability overseas

-Chilevisión International is the international feed of Chilevisión that broadcasts its programming to audiences in Australia/Oceania.
+Chilevisión International was the international feed of Chilevisión that broadcasts its programming to audiences in Australia/Oceania.
 The channel launched in October 2007 in Australia and the following year in New Zealand on UBI World TV.
 The TVN-owned TV Chile subscription channel also broadcasts limited Chilevisión programming throughout the Americas for the Chilean diaspora.

 Controversies

+Broadcasting of Teletón

+Since its start in 1978, Chilevisión has broadcast Teletón, but scandals have happened of profits from the campaign going to some of the channels, including Chilevisión.
+Other scandals include program changes during the event, strikes from employees, and fights for the right to keep broadcasting from the government.

 In 2012, Chilevisión endured controversy over journalistic ethics.
-On 16 January 2012, an interview aired that the interviewee appeared, Inés Perez, as a deeply class.
+On 16 January 2012, an interview aired that the interviewee, Inés Perez, was a deep class.
 The interview produced strong reactions, even leading social networking groups against the affected woman.
 The reactions returned against the broadcaster (two days after the full interview) because Pérez discriminated against assumptions and put everything in context.
 In response, he defended the accuracy and dismissed the officer who leaked the full video, causing even more adverse reactions among viewers.